-- 2.3.1 Fishery independent surveys: - To undertake fishery independent surveys of the WCPF.
+- 2.3.1 Fishery independent surveys: - To undertake FISs of the WCPF.
 Data to be incorporated into annual stock assessments to provide information independent of the commercial fishery.
-The objective is to provide a measure of relative abundance not altered by changing fishing patterns. - 2.3.2 Commercial logbooks: - To collect, collate and analyse fisher logbook information.
-Data to be incorporated into annual stock assessments to provide information on the commercial fishery. - 2.3.3 Performance indicator advice: - To provide advice on performance indicators specified in the Harvest Strategy to inform management arrangements for the fishery.
-There is also an Advice Note on potential adjustments to reference points in the WCPF Harvest Strategy to account for modified surveys and reference periods. - 2.3.4 Stock status report: - To provide, from 2019/20-2021/22, a synthesis, data analysis and stock status classification in a stock status report for the fishery to ensure sustainable management of the resource (no status report in 2022/23). - 2.3.5 Data provision to industry: - Data provision to industry as per Appendix 3.
+The objective is to provide a measure of relative abundance not altered by changing fishing patterns. - 2.3.2 Commercial logbook data: - To analyse fisher logbook information.
+Data to be incorporated into annual stock assessments to provide information on the commercial fishery. - 2.3.3 Performance indicator advice: - To provide advice on PIs specified in the Harvest Strategy to inform management arrangements for the fishery. - Deliver Advice Note on potential adjustments to reference points in the Harvest Strategy to account for modified surveys. - 2.3.4 Stock status report: - To provide a synthesis, data analysis and stock status classification for the fishery to ensure sustainable management of the resource (biennial delivered in 2023/24). - 2.3.5 Data provision to industry: - Data provision to industry as per Appendix 3.